2025 Q4 FedEx disaster response updates

 The Caribbean – Hurricane Melissa

-• Through its annual Hurricane Preparedness Program, made possible by long-standing support from FedEx, Direct Relief has pre-positioned 11 Hurricane Preparedness Packs throughout the Caribbean.
+• Direct Relief, through its annual Hurricane Preparedness Program, made possible by long-standing support from FedEx, pre-positioned 11 Hurricane Preparedness Packs throughout the Caribbean.
+Each Pack contains medical supplies to care for as many as 3,000 people for 30 days.
+Learn more here.

 Mexico – flooding and landslides